-GCSE grade 5 or above in Geography.
+GCSE grade 5 or above in Geography, English Language and Maths

 The course includes a mixture of teacher-led and student-led strategies including group work, presentations, independent research, fieldwork and the use of ICT and GIS (Geographical Information Systems).
 Geography is a subject that demands hands-on, practical approaches, as well as the academic rigour that makes it such a high status subject.

 The A Level is assessed by three exams, one physical (30%), one human (30%) and one based on a geographical issue linking the course content (20%).
 The remaining 20% will be assessed through coursework.

 There will be a cost implication for the residential field trip, which will be in the region of £240 (2018 cost) and can be paid in instalments.
 The cost covers transport, tuition, accommodation and meals.
 There will also be a smaller additional payment required for a Holderness Coast field trip, in the vicinity of £15 (2018 estimate).